-Heart health aside, I also have lots of people in my community with a vegan/dairy free preference and so I have also included a vegan/dairy free apple crisp variation for you!
+Heart health aside, I also have lots of people in my community with a vegan/dairy free preference and so you can easily swap butter for coconut oil (or a vegan butter of your choice!).

 Get creative and make this your way, choosing the options that best align with your life.